 -

 Impact-9’s pressure adaptive collars require only a single seawater pump to affect stable submersion.
-Internal buoyancy is provided by compressible, cellularised foam or bladders that compress under pressure of introduced water.
-As these are secured in position, they ensure stability of ballast for equal, buoyancy control around the perimeter of the collar, with just a single water pressure umbilical.
+Internal buoyancy is provided by special gas cells that compress under pressure of introduced sea water.
+As these cells are secured in position, a proportional, stable and equal buoyancy control around the full perimeter of the collar, requires just a single water pressure umbilical.
 As water is the control fluid, there is fine control over the amount of ballast introduced to the collar and the system is isolated from any de-stabilising effects of external ambient pressure as depth varies.

 -